twpark/csc3220syl/docs/contact.md

 # Contact Method #2: Open Office Hours

-You can stop by during the following times to ask questions without scheduling an appointment.
+You can stop by during the following times to ask questions *without scheduling an appointment*.

-* Monday: 11:30am-2pm
-* Tuesday: 9am-2pm
-* Wednesday: 11:30am-2pm
-* Thursday: by appointment
-* Friday: 11:30am-2pm
+* MWF 12:30 - 2:00 PM
+* TTh 11:30 - 2:00 PM

 To schedule an appointment outside of these hours, PM me on Slack.